andrew1007/mrfa-demo/article/part1.md

 export default makeProvider;
 ```

-The high orderer component `applyState` is the secret sauce.
-With this pattern, `applyState` acts as a proxy for context access.
+The high orderer component `applyState` is the secret sauce. `applyState` acts as a proxy for context access.
 Components never have direct access to context. `applyState` accepts a function resolver, allowing data processing before it is passed down to the component.

-By strategically parsing, extracting, and computing data inside `applyState`, `React.memo` (which is embedded in the implementation of `applyState`) can properly detect and suppress useless rerenders.
-The interface of `applyState` is akin to `connect` in `redux`.
+By strategically parsing, extracting, and computing data inside `applyState`, `React.memo` (which is embedded in `applyState`) can properly detect and suppress useless rerenders.
+The interface of `applyState` is akin to [`connect`](https://react-redux.js.org/api/connect) in `redux`.
 The function resolver is essentially `mapStateToProps`.
-The documentation can be found [here](https://react-redux.js.org/api/connect).

 The `dispatch` function is in its own context and directly exposed (via `useDispatch`).
 This is because `dispatch` is a stable dependency.
 It is safe to use as a hook directly in components because it will never trigger a rerender.
 The full state tree is available in the callback argument.
 You can think of this `dispatch` pattern as a (less powerful) thunk that can be directly called in a component.